Mollie O'Brien: Duet work with Rich Moore

 In 2006 both of her daughters had graduated from high school, and she and her husband Rich Moore began playing and performing as a duo.
 Both sing, while Moore handles guitar.
 They released a live CD of their performances called 900 Baseline in June 2007, on Remington Road Records.

 In 2010 O'Brien and Moore released their first studio album together, Saints and Sinners.
 Also released by Remington, it features classic American blues, gospel, folk and show tunes by artists such as Tom Waits, Jesse Winchester, Harry Nilsson, Richard Thompson and George Harrison.
 It was produced by Ben Winship and Eric Thorin, and their two daughters also contributed vocals to the last track.
 According to a review, "She has performed and recorded with a virtual who's who of modern acoustic music...it has rich music, lyrics and gorgeous singing.
 Mollie O'Brien has one of the best voices in the business."

 In 2012, O'Brien, Moore, and their two daughters, along with Tim O'Brien and his two kids, collectively billed as O'Brien Party of 7, released the album Reincarnation: The Songs Of Roger Miller, a tribute album to Roger Miller.

-O'Brien and Moore followed up with their second studio album in 2014, followed by another collaboration with their two daughters on the album "Daughters" (2015.)
-Moore produced a solo album, "Voiceless" in 2020.
-"Lost In the Crowd" is their latest recording, released in 2025.